 1. My number one tip, and one that I embraced in 2003, is to downsize your living quarters.
 Everyone told me this was going to be difficult and it was.
 At the time, I had no preps (who knew?) and although I missed having a separate room for each segment of my life, I somehow made it work.
 Living in smaller quarters means less furniture, fewer clothes, and less room for clutter period.
 The bonus is fewer housekeeping chores.

 2. Go paperless.
-You can purchase a decent multi-function scanner for as little as $125.
+You can purchase a decent multi-function scanner.
 Make it a point to scan every new piece of paper that would normally get filed.
 This includes receipts for purchases as well as copies of invoices, bank statements, tax returns and other documents.

 In addition, did you know that you can download copies of most product manuals online?
 Do a Google search or check the manufacturer’s website.
 You just might be surprised at the robust library of product manuals you can build, even for decades old appliances.